 The initial public offering price will be substantially higher than the pro forma net tangible book value per share of our Class A and Class B common stock immediately following this offering based on the total value of our tangible assets less our total liabilities.
-Therefore, if you purchase shares of our Class A common stock in this offering, you will experience immediate dilution of approximately \$31.37 per share (assuming the Class A common stock is offered at \$33.50 per share, the midpoint of the estimated price range set forth on the cover page of this prospectus), the difference between the price per share you pay for our Class A common stock and its pro forma net tangible book value per share as of March 31, 2010, after giving effect to the issuance of 2,208,552 shares of our Class A common stock in May 2010 and 347,640 shares of our Class B common stock to be acquired by certain selling stockholders through option exercises at the closing of this offering (for an aggregate exercise price of approximately \$990,000) in order to sell the underlying shares of Class A common stock in this offering will only own approximately 9.5% of our outstanding shares of Class B common stock (and have 1.1% of the combined voting power of the outstanding shares of our

-Class A and Class B common stock) after the offering even though their aggregate investment will represent 351.1% of the total consideration received by us in connection with all initial sales of shares of our capital stock outstanding as of March 31, 2010, after giving effect to the issuance of 2,208,552 shares of our Class A common stock in May 2010 and 347,640 shares of our Class B common stock to be acquired by certain selling stockholders through option exercises at the closing of this offering in order to sell the underlying shares of Class A common stock in this offering.
+Therefore, if you purchase shares of our Class A common stock in this offering, you will experience immediate dilution of approximately \$33.88 per share, the difference between the price per share you pay for our Class A common stock and its pro forma net tangible book value per share as of March 31, 2010, after giving effect to the issuance of 2,208,552 shares of our Class A common stock in May 2010 and 661,626 shares of our Class B common stock to be acquired by certain selling stockholders through option or warrant exercises at the closing of this offering (for an aggregate exercise price of approximately \$1.4 million) in order to sell the underlying shares of Class A common stock in this offering.
+See "Dilution."
+Furthermore, investors purchasing shares of our Class A common stock in this offering will only own approximately 11.2% of our outstanding shares of Class A and Class B common stock (and have 1.3% of the combined voting power of the outstanding shares of our Class A and Class B common stock) after the offering even though their aggregate investment will represent 441.9% of the total consideration received by us in connection with all initial sales of shares of our capital stock outstanding as of March 31, 2010, after giving effect to the issuance of 2,208,552 shares of our Class A common stock in May 2010 and 661,626 shares of our Class B common stock to be acquired by certain selling stockholders through option or warrant exercises at the closing of this offering in order to sell the underlying shares of Class A common stock in this offering.
 To the extent outstanding options and warrants to purchase our Class B common stock are exercised, investors purchasing our Class A common stock in this offering will experience further dilution.